 Running Performance Test is a great companion for Running Power.
 When your speed and power zones are set correctly, you will be well-advised to complete diverse training sessions, ranging from endurance runs to high-intensity and speed interval training.Jussi Peltonen, Senior Researcher at Polar

-The initial target speed is set to 6 km/h (10 min/km), which is a walking speed for most people, to allow runners of all abilities to take the test.
+The initial target speed is set to 6 km/h (10 min/km), a walking pace for most people, to allow runners of all abilities to take the test.
 Advanced runners may increase this initial speed up to 15 km/h (4 min/km) in the test settings.

 The rate of change for the target speed remains constant throughout the test – 1 km/h (60 min/km) for every 100 seconds – no matter what speed you begin with.